testingisdocumenting/webtau/webtau-docs/znai/servers/introduction.md

-Webtau `server.` module lets you create and control static, fake and proxy servers:
+WebTau `server.` module lets you create and control static, fake and proxy servers:
 * Static servers to quickly host HTML, JSON, and similar content
 * Fake servers to control response based request
 * Proxy servers to simulate outages and record interactions for failures investigation